Sanchet237/Advance-C-codes/README.md

 # FY-Assignments
-First year Advance C Practical Codes SEMESTER 2
+This is my First year  Practical Codes